ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 resources: Path Vectors conveyed in a Cost Map or an Endpoint Cost Map, and ANE properties conveyed in a Unified Property Map.
 Instead of two consecutive message exchanges, the Path Vector extension enforces one round of communication.
-Specifically, the ALTO client must include the source and destination pairs and the requested ANE properties in a single request, and the ALTO server must encapsulate both Path Vectors and properties associated with the ANEs in a single response, as shown in {{fig-pv}}.
+Specifically, the ALTO client MUST include the source and destination pairs and the requested ANE properties in a single request, and the ALTO server MUST return a single response containing both the Path Vectors and properties associated with the ANEs in the Path Vectors, as shown in {{fig-pv}}.
 Since the two parts are bundled together in one response message, their orders are interchangeable.
-See
-{{pvcm-resp}} and {{pvecs-resp}} for details.
+See {{pvcm-resp}} and {{pvecs-resp}} for details.

 ~~~~~~~~~~ drawing